3DGenomes/TADbit/_sources/tutorial/tutorial_0_mapping.txt

 qualtity of an Hi-C experiment.
 This plot represents the matrix of interaction, the distribution of these interaction as an histogram or as a function of genomic distance.
-Some statistics on the specificity of these interaction, like the cis-to-trans ratio (expected to be between 40 and 60%), and the 3 first eigen vectors of the matrix highlighting the principal structural features of the matrix (in non-normalized matrices eigen-vectors are not very informative however).
+Some statistics on the specificity of these interaction, like the cis-to-trans ratio (expected to be at least between 40 and 60%), and the 3 first eigen vectors of the matrix highlighting the principal structural features of the matrix (in non-normalized matrices eigen-vectors are not very informative however).

 .. code:: python